SiddharthaChowdhury/jQuery_context_menu/README.md

 **popupBesideClass** : 'className',  (optional) Provide the className where you want the context menu to appear when invoked.
 If not provided by defauly it takes the position of the DOM element responsible for triggering the event ( or mouse click position)

-**disableErrorLog** : false | true.
+**disableErrorLog** : [false, true].
 (Optional) By default the value is 'false', which means errors and suggestions will be logged in console.
 Its handy while setting up the context menu.
 Make it true if you don't want to log errors in console.

+**box_position** :  ['top-right', 'top-left', 'bot-right', 'bot-left'].
+(Optional) By default 'top-right'.
+This value determines the box position, with respect to the target element.

+**displacement_px** : [x,y] or can be [width, height].
+Value inside should be integer [integer, integer].
+Example: [10,20].
+Use this option for fine grain displacement of the contextBox

 # Example